mi-g/express-ads/README.md

 *Express Ads* provides a lightweight simple way to deliver ads in an Express-based web site.
 It works with any template engine and provides a nice admin interface.

+# Live demo

+Visit [demo.eas.rocks](http://demo.eas.rocks/) .
+The full source code of the live demo site is available from [github](https://github.com/mi-g/express-ads-demo).
+It may be useful to better understand how to implement *express-ads* in your web site.

 # Features

 - Multiple concurrent campaigns